pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 ### Floats

 The next layout technique I learned were floats.
-They were invented for newspaper or magazine-like content layouts where text would “float” around pictures, quotes, or similar elements.
+They were invented for a newspaper or magazine-like content layouts where text would “float” around pictures, quotes, or similar elements.
 I tried this first in Adobe PageMaker when laying out an actual newspaper and it was very nice to have floats available on the Web too.

 Some clever people realized that if you’d get rid of text and float one box to the left and another to the right, that would make a layout!
 Though it’s important to make sure that floated elements won’t compete for space, otherwise they’d just start dropping down from the row.